Updates:

 32 03.018 -080 44.719

-We also wish to thank the following for their advice, guidance and support: Brian Gale with Daufuskie Island Transportation and Island Boat Works; Russell Patterson with the Hilton Head Island Reef Foundation; Erik Delong and Scott Whitaker at the Coastal Conservation Association of South Carolina; and Nate Jones at Broad Creek Marina.
+We also wish to thank the following for their advice, guidance and support: Brian Gale with Daufuskie Island Transportation and Island Boat Works; Erik Delong and Scott Whitaker at the Coastal Conservation Association of South Carolina; and Nate Jones at Broad Creek Marina.
+Russell Patterson with the Hilton Head Island Reef Foundation has offered invaluable advice and enabled us to conduct this fundraiser under the auspices of the Foundation, meaning your donation is tax deductible.

 We see this expansion of the Whitewater Reef as a very fitting tribute to Captain Nate, who was always up for an offshore fishing trip.
 Nate loved the opportunity to share his love of fishing with others.
 Knowing that this reef will serve sports fishermen and recreational divers for many years to come is particularly gratifying.
 We hope the success of this first project will lead to more in the future.